m3mentomor1/m3mentomor1/README.md

 ## 🙋 Introduction
 I'm an undergraduate student currently pursuing a Bachelor of Science (BS) degree in **Computer Engineering (CpE)** at the Technological Institute of the Philippines (T.I.P.), Quezon City.

-🚀 I'm also an aspiring **Software Engineer** with a strong passion for gaining & developing skills in:
+🚀 I'm also an aspiring multidisciplinary **Software Engineer** with a strong passion for gaining & developing skills in:
 - **Front-end & Back-end Development** with specialization in
   - Mobile
   - Web